courtois-neuromod/mario_learning.behavior/README.md

-# mario.analysis.scenes
+# mario.analysis.behavior
-Analysis of Super Mario Bros. scenes.
-This repo focuses on the analysis of scene annotations and relates them to the behavioral data from the mario dataset.
+Analysis of behavioral data from the `cneuromod.mario­­` dataset.
+The goal if these analyses is to :

+- [ ] Check some descriptive statistics about the dataset.
+- [ ] Build learning curves over simple performance metrics at the repetition- and scene-level.
+- [ ] Explore learning trajectories using more advanced techniques (Manifold learning ?
+HMMs ?)